 - 1. The use(s), physical characteristics, design features, or amenities proposed shall have a beneficial effect for the City, in terms of public health, safety, welfare, aesthetics, or convenience, or any combination of those impacts, on present and potential surrounding land uses.
 The beneficial effects for the City that warrant the zoning include, but are not limited to, features such as: - a.
 Innovation in land use and variety in design, layout and type of Structures that furthers the stated design goals and physical character of adopted land use plans and policies. - b.
 Economy and efficiency of land use, natural resources, energy, and provision of public services and utilities. - c.
 Provision of Open Space. - d.
 Preservation and protection of Natural Features that exceeds the requirements of this chapter, especially for those features prioritized in this chapter as being of highest concern, or that preserves existing conditions instead of merely providing mitigation. - e.
 Employment and shopping opportunities particularly suited to the needs of the residents of the City. - f.
-Expansion of the supply of Affordable Housing for Lower Income Households. - g.
-The use and reuse of existing Sites and Buildings that contributes to the desired character and form of an established neighborhood. - 2.
-This beneficial effect for the City shall be one that could not be achieved under any other zoning classification and shall be one that is not required to
+Expansion of the supply of Affordable Housing Dwelling Units. - g.
+The use and reuse of existing Sites and Buildings that contributes to the desired character and form of an established neighborhood.